Tirumala tumanana: Distribution and habitat

 Tirumala tumanana is endemic to the southern Philippines, where it inhabits forested areas at altitudes ranging from 350 to 1,900 meters.
-It is primarily found in the provinces of South Cotabato and Davao del Sur, including the T'boli region (Lake Maughan, Mt.
-Parker, Siman, Mt.
-Busa, Mt.
-Matutum) and Lake Sebu.
-Additionally, it occurs on the small islands of Sarangani and Balut, located just off the southern tip of Mindanao.
-Although historically recorded only in these regions, there are also records from Dapitan in the Zamboanga Peninsula, suggesting that the species may have once had a broader range.
-Furthermore, some informal observations indicate that Tirumala tumanana may occur in other areas, potentially expanding its known distribution.
-However, these sightings require further verification to confirm their accuracy, making it one of the more geographically restricted members of the genus Tirumala based on currently confirmed data.
+It is primarily found in the provinces of South Cotabato and Davao del Sur, including the T'boli region.
+Additionally, it occurs on the islands of Sarangani and Balut.
+There are also historical records from Dapitan in the Zamboanga Peninsula, suggesting that the species may have once had a broader range.